 Professor Saul M. Olyan, Samuel Ungerleider Jr. Professor of Judaic Studies and Professor of Religious Studies, has published a book, with Oxford University Press, entitled “Violent Rituals of the Hebrew Bible."

-The Program in Judaic Studies aims to promote and support the study of Jews and Judaism across Brown.
-To that end, we announce research grants for Brown undergraduate and graduate students working in related fields.
-Funds may be used in a wide variety of ways, including acquisition of research materials, traveling to research sites, etc. Preference will be given to those who have taken courses in or who plan to work with an adviser in the Program in Judaic Studies.
-Grant proposals can be for as little as $250 but should not exceed $1000.
+The Program in Judaic Studies aims to promote and support the study of Jews and Judaism across Brown University.
+To that end, we announce research grants for Brown graduate students working in related fields.
+Funds may be used in a wide variety of ways, including acquisition of research materials, traveling to research sites, expenses related to presenting a paper at a conference, etc. Preference will be given to those who have taken courses in or who plan to work with an adviser in the Program in Judaic Studies.
+Grant proposal requests should not exceed $1,500.